Heavy-tailed configuration models at criticality: Convergence in the topology

-\end{proposition} The following estimate will be the crucial ingredient to complete the proof of Proposition~\ref{prop-surp-u-0}.
-The proof of Lemma~\ref{lem:sp-cv-n} is postponed to Appendix~\ref{sec_appendix} since this uses similar ideas as \cite{DHLS15}. \begin{lemma} Assume that $\limsup_{n\to\infty} c_n(\nu_n-1)<0$.
+To complete the proof of Theorem~\ref{thm:spls}, note that Lemma~\ref{lem:spls:prod} yields conditions (i) and (ii), and Proposition~\ref{prop-surp-u-0} yields condition (iii).
+Thus the proof follows. \end{proof} The remainder of this section is devoted to the proof of Proposition~\ref{prop-surp-u-0}.
+The following estimate will be the crucial ingredient to complete the proof of Proposition~\ref{prop-surp-u-0}.
+The proof of Lemma~\ref{lem:sp-cv-n} is postponed to Appendix~\ref{sec_appendix} since this uses similar ideas as used in~\cite{DHLS15}. \begin{lemma} Assume that $\limsup_{n\to\infty} c_n(\nu_n-1)<0$.
 Let $V_n$ denote a vertex chosen uniformly at random, independently of the graph $\mathrm{CM}_n(\boldsymbol{d})$ and let $\mathscr{C}(V_n)$ denote the component containing $V_n$.
 Let $\delta_k=\delta k^{-0.12}$.
 Then, for $\delta > 0$ sufficiently small,

 where $C$ is a fixed constant independent of $n,\delta, K$. \end{lemma}